instructure/inst_statsd/README.md

   append_hostname: false
 }

-CanvasStatsd.settings = settings
+InstStatsd.settings = settings
 ```

-Values passed to `CanvasStatsd.settings` will be merged into and take precedence over any existing ENV vars
+Values passed to `InstStatsd.settings` will be merged into and take precedence over any existing ENV vars

 ## Configuration Options

-Only the `host` (or `CANVAS_STATSD_HOST` ENV var) is required, all other config
+Only the `host` (or `INST_STATSD_HOST` ENV var) is required, all other config
 is optional

 ##### `host`